Latest posts by Pearl Allard (see all)

 When I turned thirteen, my world expanded.
 I was finally old enough to babysit.

-Oddly, jobs were hard to find.
-There were so many kids my age in our neighborhood, that these coveted income-producing opportunities were rare.
+Oddly, jobs were scarce.
+There were so many kids my age in our neighborhood, these coveted income-producing opportunities were rare.
 Thankfully, my next-door neighbor chose me.
 I frequently babysat for this family.

 Fast forward two decades.